Genetic Information

 Related Variants in This Domain

-No evidence of other pathogenic variants at position 61 in gene PTPN11
+No evidence of other pathogenic variants at this position in gene PTPN11.

 Computational Analysis